If your needs change

 When it comes to reviewing your support, the Standards say:

-• Regular reviews will make sure that you are able to achieve your outcomes (the things that are important to you).
+• Regular reviews should make sure that you are able to achieve your personal outcomes (the things that are important to you) (3.5)

-• This process involves reviewing your budget to ensure the amount, and the way it is being used, is enough to meet your outcomes.
+• Reviews involve reviewing your budget to make sure the amount, and the way it is being used, is enough to meet agreed outcomes.
+(3.5)

 You can find the full Standards here.